-- The EOS RP has Arrived – Here’s Everything You Need to Know
+- The EOS RP – Here’s Everything You Need to Know

-Sitting at a seriously attractive entry level price point, this innovative new model makes stepping up to our revolutionary new mirrorless camera system more accessible than ever.
+Sitting at a seriously attractive entry level price point, this innovative model makes stepping up to our revolutionary mirrorless camera system more accessible than ever.

 Don’t let the compact form factor fool you, under the bonnet the EOS RP is packing a Canon-developed 26.2 megapixel full frame CMOS sensor.